tobySolutions/stream2peer/CONTRIBUTING.md

 - `frontend` - This folder contains the frontend code
 - `backend` - This folder contains the backend code
-- `landing` - This folder contains the landing page's code

 You need to install the dependencies to be able to run the development server: